komoto48g/wxpj/README.md

     --pyjem: Declare using pyjem

         Launch wxpyJemacs with --pyjem=0(=offline), 1(=online), or 2(=online with TEM3)
-        The defalut switch is --pyjem=None, that means no PyJEMs to be involved.
+        The default switch is --pyjem=None, that means no PyJEMs to be involved.
-        Please use flag `1` normaly.
+        Please use flag `1` normally.

     -sxxx: Start xxx session